Ising Disks: Topology Preserving Glauber Dynamics: Abstract

 \section{Abstract}

 We introduce a dynamic model where the state space is the set of contractible cubical sets in the Euclidian space.
-The permissible state transitions, that is addition and removal of a cube to/from the set, is \emph{locally decidable}.
+The permissible state transitions, that is addition and removal of a cube to/from the set, are closest to \emph{Eden model} with topological constraints, and, we show, are \emph{locally decidable}.
 We prove that in the planar special case the state space is connected.
 We then define a continuous time Markov chain with a \emph{fugacity} (tendency to grow) parameter.
-We prove that, on the plane, the Markov chain is irreducible (due to state connectivity), and is also ergodic if the fugacity is smaller than a threshold.
+Using the correspondence between our model on the plane and the \emph{self-avoiding polygons}, we prove that the Markov chain is irreducible (due to state connectivity), and is also ergodic if the fugacity is smaller than a threshold.